Putin orders troops to eastern Ukraine after formally recognizing two Moscow-backed separatist regions

 Putin authorized the Russian Defense Ministry to send forces into the self-declared separatist republics for “peacekeeping” purposes in official government decrees published by the state news agency RIA Novosti.
 Previously, the Kremlin denied putting Russian forces in the separatist enclaves, though their presence there has been well-documented by Ukrainian, European and American officials.

 The agreement with the two breakaway territories signed by Putin also says Russia can have military bases there.
-Separatist leaders, however, do not control the entirety of the two Ukrainian regions, and it is unclear whether Russian troops would enter just the portions held by separatists or extend into the Ukrainian territories that Putin regards as part of the republics.
+Separatist leaders, however, do not control the entirety of the two Ukrainian regions.
 Since 2014, the Donbas region has been divided into separate territories: the Kyiv-controlled parts of the Donetsk and Luhansk oblasts, and the separatist Donetsk and Luhansk “people’s republics.”
-Russian-backed separatists claim all of the Donetsk and Luhansk regions as their territory, but they control only about one-third of the region — about 6,500 square miles — along the border with Russia.
+Russian-backed separatists control only about one-third of the region — about 6,500 square miles — along the border with Russia.

 A senior Biden administration official characterized Putin’s speech as an attack on the very idea of a sovereign and independent Ukraine.